ericholscher/ericholscher.com/drafts/one-percent-for-open-source.rst

 so please contact me if this is something that you'd like to actually work on!
 I think something like this is a viable option for funding large amounts of open source, but it will require a lot of work to get it there.
+I'm happy to help,
+but it will really take motivated people to execute on this idea and make it happen.

 .. _most valuable part: https://medium.com/@nayafia/open-source-was-worth-at-least-143m-of-instagram-s-1b-acquisition-808bb85e4681
 .. _funding problem: https://www.fordfoundation.org/library/reports-and-studies/roads-and-bridges-the-unseen-labor-behind-our-digital-infrastructure/